aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 API Key is the easiest way to setup and prototype your application with AppSync.

-#### Cognito User Pools
+#### Amazon Cognito User Pools

-Amazon Cognito User Pools is the most common service to use with AppSync when adding user Sign-Up and Sign-In to your application.
-If your application needs to interact with other AWS services besides AppSync, such as S3, you will need to use IAM credentials with Cognito Identity Pools.
-The Amplify CLI can automatically configure this for you when running `amplify add auth` and can also automatically federate User Pools with Identity Pools.
-This allows you to have both User Pool credentials for AppSync and AWS credentials for S3.
+Amazon Cognito's user pool is most commonly used with AWS AppSync when adding authorization check on your API calls.
+If your application needs to interact with other AWS services besides AWS AppSync, such as AWS S3, you will need to use AWS IAM credentials with Amazon Cognito's identity pools.
+Amplify CLI can automatically configure this for you when running `amplify add auth` and will also automatically use the authenticated user from user pools to federate with the identity pools to provide the AWS IAM credentials in the application.
+[See this for more information about the differences](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-user-pools-identity-pools/).
+This allows you to have both user pool credentials for AWS AppSync and AWS IAM credentials for other AWS resources.
 You can learn more about Amplify Auth outlined in the [Accessing credentials section](~/lib/auth/access_credentials.md).
 For manual configuration, add the following snippet to your `amplifyconfiguration.json` file, under the `awsCognitoAuthPlugin`:

 ```json
 {